 Staff:

 Luc Bélanger is a retired field biologist and scientific/conservation program manager, and now an Emeritus Collaborator with the Canadian Wildlife Service.
 His expertise is related to agroecology, landscape ecology and conservation biology.
-He is also a visiting researcher at the Department of Plant Sciences at Université Laval (Québec, Canada), and acts as coordinator for SER-EC.
+He is also a visiting researcher at the Department of Plant Sciences at Université Laval (Québec, Canada), and acted as the coordinator for SER-EC from 2021-2024.
+He remains an honourary member of the SER-Eastern Canada board.